by ParentPowered contributing author Curran Mahowald, M.A. Cognitive Science in Education

 It is important to recognize the limitations of equality-focused approaches to education reform.
 Educational equality does not guarantee equity.
 Following the principle of equality, the same educational resources would be provided to all students, without considering what they need to succeed.

-Key takeaway: Equality in education focuses on providing the same resources to all students.
+Key takeaway: The difference between equality vs. equity in education is that equality focuses on providing the same resources to all students, while equity focuses on supporting students differentially according to their needs.
 Although the intent of equality may be rooted in ideas of fairness, an equality approach does not actually result in a fair system because students do not all have the same needs.

 What is equity in education?